ndiesslin/portfolio-gatsby/content/blog/project-management-planning/index.md

 ## intro:

-Project management is tough, but it doesn't have to be this way.
+Project management is tough, but it doesn't have to be.
 This is a compilation of thoughts and approaches around planning and executing successful project management.

 ### Problem: